Anti-Soviet resistance by the Ukrainian Insurgent Army: Armed resistance during the war (1944–1945)

-Fights in Volhynia and Podolia (the first half of 1944)
+Fights in Volhynia and Podolia (first half of 1944)

 The UPA tried to undermine Soviet authorities and block the mobilisation of the local population into Soviet units.
 They attacked recruitment committees and conducted agitation among the local population.
 They changed their tactics in September 1944, when they encouraged some of their followers to join the army in order to disintegrate it from within and propagate nationalist content.
-This effort was quite successful, as by September 1, 1944, the 1st Ukrainian Front had only managed to call up 56% of the planned number of recruits.The majority of the UPA guerrillas viewed Stepan Bandera as their leader.
-They were ordinary Ukrainian Baderists, but the ranks of UPA also contained Ukrainians from the former 14th Grenadier Waffen-SS (Galicia), German SS men, including a German SS officer Anton Eichner and Slovak Hlinka Guards.
+This effort was quite successful, as, by September 1, 1944, the 1st Ukrainian Front had only managed to call up 56% of desired recruits.The majority of the UPA guerrillas viewed Stepan Bandera as their leader.
+Apart from general recruits, the UPA's ranks included Ukrainians from the former 14th Waffen Grenadier Division of the SS (1st Galician), German SS men—including a German SS officer Anton Eichner—and Slovak Hlinka Guards.
 The approach of the Red Army forced UPA's to develop further strategy and tactics of war with occupiers.
 The UPA South group was ordered to leave the Vinnytsia and Kamianets-Podilskyi regions, where there were few forests, and retreat to Volhynia together with two parts of the UPA East army group.
 In the second half of January 1944, units of the UPA crossed the front in the Volhynia forest belt along with the Sluch and Horyn rivers.